Oxsomi/core3/docs/graphics_api.md

 #### dispatchIndirect

 Same thing as dispatch, except the device reads from a U32x3 into the DeviceBuffer at the offset and dispatches the groups stored there.
-For optimal use please align offset to 16-byte.
+Has to be aligned to 16-byte.
 For 2D dispatches please set z to 1, for 1D set y to 1 as well.

 dispatchIndirect transitions the input buffer to IndirectDraw.
-This means that the buffer can't also be bound as a Vertex/Index buffer or be used in the shader as a read/write buffer.
+This means that the buffer can't also be bound as a Vertex/Index buffer or be used in the shader as a read/write buffer in the same scope.
 Buffer needs to enable Indirect usage to be usable by indirect draws.

 ### DebugMarkers feature

 The DebugMarkers feature adds three commands: addMarkerDebugExt, startRegionDebugExt and endRegionDebugExt.
 If the DebugMarkers feature isn't present, these are safely ignored and won't be inserted into the virtual command list.
 This can be used to provide extra debugging info to tools such as RenderDoc, NSight, Pix, etc. to show where important events such as render calls happened and what they represented.
 A debug region or debug marker has a color and a name.
 A debug region is like a stack; you can only end the current region and push another region.
-Every region you start has to be ended over the command lists that are submitted (you can start & end the same region in two separate command lists, as long as they're always both submitted).
+Every region you start has to be ended in the same scope that is submitted.

 ```c
 _gotoIfError(clean, CommandListRef_startRegionDebugExt(